tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 	-  Controlled by sub-conscious behaviour and stored patterns of behaviour
 	- Error of execution
 - Rule-based
-	- Applies to familiar or
+	- Applies to familiar or repetitive situations
+- Knowledge based
+	- Inadequate analysis or decision making

+##

 # Additional Content
 ---